Grades 4-8; The art list is in year two of a two-year cycle for 2022-23.

 General Contest Information

 The Art Contest is in the first year of a two-year cycle.
-Prints and the Art Smart Bulletin are new for 2013-2014.
+Prints and the Art Smart Bulletin are different than they were for 2020-2021.
 Both divisions (grades 4-6, grades 7-8) use the same prints and bulletin, but different tests are provided for each division.

 Sources for Prints and Other Materials